Just add WATER: WebAssembly-based Circumvention Transports: Design

 \subsection{Security Consideration}

 While WebAssembly provides substantial isolation between the transport module and the runtime library, significantly mitigating the risk of attackers executing malicious code, we note that WebAssembly is not inherently impervious to binary-based attacks~\cite{wasm_security}.
-The isolation provided is a strong defense, reducing the likelihood of adverse security impacts on the host environment.
-However, even with this isolation, malicious WATM binaries could still make arbitrary connections and potentially leak sensitive data from a circumvention tool that uses an arbitrary WATM binary.
-As with any software, it is important that we provide a path of trust, using things like code signing and verification to ensure that the WATM binary that a client chooses to run is trusted by the deploying application.
+Also, despite the strict interface provided a strong restriction against any arbitrary malicious actions being performed on the host environment, we note that it is still possible for malicious WATMs to make arbitrary connections and potentially leak sensitive data from a circumvention tool loading an arbitrary WATM.
+As with any software, it is important that we provide a path of trust, using things such as code signing and verification to ensure that the WATM that a client chooses to run is trusted by the deploying application.
 This is also true of other circumvention tools working with pluggable elements, though those are often integrated at compile time.
 For example, the Tor project packages and signs pluggable transports that are then launched with \texttt{execve} on the client.
-The WATMs used by \water clients are similar, in that they should be packaged and signed by trusted parties (e.g. circumvention tool developers) before being loaded into a circumvention tool.
+The WATMs used by \water clients are similar and should be packaged and signed by trusted parties (e.g. circumvention tool developers) before being loaded into a circumvention tool.